RLynx0/undertale-backups/README.md

-# Fresh Game
+# Genocide
-This is the configuration of a fresh game.
-Essentially, there are no files present yet.
-All other branches are naturally derived from here.
+The one and only route where the world itself is your enemy.
+This branch is the path from a fresh game to ending the world, and barely bringing it back by selling your soul.

+I was very careful to commit save files with decent equipment before the major bosses, so you can experience them without having to go buy healing items first.

 ---